 Ever since the release of the first Cooler Master GX series power supply, people from around the world have been asking for a lower wattage version.
-Now, the new 450 watt version has been released and it is specifically targeted at systems in the upper-mid range which use one PCI-e x16 video card.
+Now, the new 450-watt version has been released and it is specifically targeted at systems in the upper-mid range which uses one PCI-e x16 video card.

-The Cooler Master GX-450W is filled with protective features like a single high efficiency +12V rail and a high efficiency design that meets 80 Plus requirements.
+The Cooler Master GX-450W is filled with protective features like a single high efficiency +12V rail and a high-efficiency design that meets 80 Plus requirements.
 I was excited to get my hands on this efficient power supply because it would finally allow me to replace my older Diablotek PSDA400.
 Here are just a few of the questions that will be answered in this review.
-Why it is so important to have long, quality built CPU 4+4 cables in your computer?
+Why it is so important to have long, quality built CPU 4+4 cables on your computer?
 How does the Cooler Master GX-450W compare to the Diablotek DA Series PSDA400?
-Read On To Find Out!

 APPEARANCE AND DESIGN

 The intake fan for the GX-450W is 120MM in size which aids in both higher volume airflow as well as reducing operating noise inside your computer case.
 Underneath the blades of the fan, you can see the efficient transformer and double-layer EMI filter inside the power supply.
 The extra protection from outside electromagnetic interference limits the exposure to noise and static that other power supplies just let through.

 Inside the box for this Cooler Master power supply, you are going to find a 120VAC power plug and detailed instruction manual along with the protective plastic wrapped unit itself.

 The AC Input and DC Output ratings are clearly printed on side of the power supply to rapid reference while mounted in a functioning system.